naveencreation/Portfolio/README.md

 # My Portfolio Project

-Hello guys! 👋 I am Naveen.
+Hello guys! 👋 I am Naveen.S

 I have used only **HTML**, **CSS**, and **JavaScript** in this portfolio project.
 It's simple and quite good for a clean and straightforward appearance.
 I saw a similar template somewhere and decided to recreate it in my own way without using any fancy frameworks like React, Tailwind, or Bootstrap.
 I kept things as simple as possible.